JoelineAlves/wonderboy_tshirt/TESTING.md

 Edit Review Form | Review gets updated when submitting the form. | Pass |
 Cancel Button | Clicking the button redirects to the products page. | Pass |

-## Unit Testing

-Unit tests were written for views on the favorites and reviews app, practicing test-driven development on those methods.